phillycommunitywireless/phillycommunitywireless/content/en/_index.md

   # Norris Square project
   - template: call-to-action-map
     # heading: North Philadelphia Network
-    text: We are building a community wireless network in North Philadelphia, with a focus on the areas north of [<i class="fa fa-map-marker"></i> Norris Square Park](https://goo.gl/maps/e4dJb3ghqgnNP53e8).
-If you live in the 19122, 19133, or 19134, reach out to get connected!
+    text: "Our community wireless network currently exists in North Philadelphia, with a focus on **Norris Square, Fairhill, and Kensington**.
+If you live in the 19122, 19133, or 19134 zip codes, reach out!
+Check out our map for more details on where you can find us and get connected."
     link:
-      text: Where we are
+      text: Where We Are
       href: /networkmap
     class: bg-light-gray